noahfrank3/resume/README.md

 # Resume

-This repository includes my resume for jobs.
+This repository includes my resume for my career.
 The resume is based off of Jake Gutierrez's template, see the [Attribution](#attribution) section for more details.

 ## Attribution